Our Whole School 'Curriculum Intent and Implementation'

 Teaching is engaging and provides an appropriate level of challenge

-- begin all lessons with a review of previous learning begin all lessons with a retrieval starter which interleaves prior and recent learning
+- begin all lessons with a retrieval starter which interleaves prior and recent learning

 - incorporate metacognitive strategies such as the modelling of expert thinking and metacognitive talk

 - engage and challenge all students with targeted questioning that encourages deep thinking

 - provide appropriate levels of scaffolding to enable all students to progress, and know when to remove it